 The Law Offices Of Frank R. Cruz Continues Investigation Of Cassava Sciences, Inc. (SAVA) On Behalf Of Investors

-The Law Offices of Frank R. Cruz continues its investigation of Cassava Sciences, Inc. ("Cassava" or the "Company") (SAVA) - Get Report on behalf of investors concerning the Company's possible violations of federal securities laws.
+The Law Offices of Frank R. Cruz continues its investigation of Cassava Sciences, Inc. ("Cassava" or the "Company") (SAVA) - Get Cassava Sciences, Inc. Report on behalf of investors concerning the Company's possible violations of federal securities laws.

 If you are a shareholder who suffered a loss, click here to participate.